LnL7/nix-darwin/README.md

 nix flake init -t nix-darwin
 ```

-Make sure to replace all occurrences of `simple` with your short hostname which you can find by running `hostname -s`.
+Make sure to replace all occurrences of `simple` with your hostname which you can find by running `scutil --get LocalHostName`.

 > NOTE: Make sure to change `nixpkgs.hostPlatform` to `aarch64-darwin` if you are using Apple Silicon.